-Attendance letters are generated and sent via email on the 5th unexcused absence, 10th unexcused, and 18th unexcused absence.
+Attendance letters are generated and sent via email on the 5th day unexcused absence, the 10th day unexcused absence, and the 18th unexcused absence.

 Guidelines for Duty to Report Regarding Attendance (IDOE)

 Under IC 20-33-2-25, the "Superintendent or an attendance officer having jurisdiction shall report a child who is habitually absent from school in violation of this chapter to an intake officer of the juvenile court or the department of child services.
 The intake officer or the department of child services shall proceed in accord with IC 31-30- through IC 31-40."